intonomos/blog/_posts/2019-03-24-Trajectory-Optimization.md

 **Transcription**

-Transcription from Trajectory Optimization Problem to Constrainted Parameter Optimization is necessary.
+Transcription from Trajectory Optimization Problem to Constrained Parameter Optimization is necessary.

 Trajectory Optimization Problem:
 - Decision variables are vector functions